ChristopheComas/008_Recommandations_system/README.md

 # Context
 -----------
-In this study, we explore different recommandation system for a newspaper magazine.
+In this study, we explore different recommandation systems for a newspaper magazine.

 # Tech used
 --------------